 Accept these opportunities as growing experiences.
 They won’t last forever and will allow you to practice everything you’ve learned in an environment that will at least somewhat mirror the demands of a future workplace.

 Lantana Recovery recognizes that working during recovery has many advantages.
 That’s why we provide a wealth of services available on an as-needed basis to allow for the opportunity to work while still in rehab.
 These advantages include self-esteem, accountability, and camaraderie.
 These are benefits that are hard to replicate outside of the working environment.
-Lantana recognizes this, which is why our team is committed to facilitating work opportunities for clients, and providing clinical guidance for those who seek it.
-If you or a loved one want to explore an approach to rehab that recognizes the value of work and provides meaningful opportunities to engage in it, call Lantana Recovery at (866) 997-2870 to learn more.
+Lantana recognizes this, which is why our team is committed to facilitating work opportunities for clients and providing clinical guidance for those who seek it.